Abdallah-A-Raafat/Nuralhealer/ai/Data/RAG/anigxity/Anxiety in Pregnancy.md

 Becoming overly panicky or experiencing a rapid heartbeat or shortness of breath could indicate the need for professional help.

 Does anxiety in pregnancy affect the baby?
-According to 2020 researchTrusted Source, experiencing anxiety during pregnancy can negatively impact how you bond with your baby before and after birth.
+According to 2020 research, experiencing anxiety during pregnancy can negatively impact how you bond with your baby before and after birth.

-A study from 2015Trusted Source suggests that severe anxiety and stress during pregnancy can also affect your baby’s development.
+A study from 2015 suggests that severe anxiety and stress during pregnancy can also affect your baby’s development.
 It can increase the chances of preterm birth or low birth weight.

 Anxiety in pregnancy can also contribute to emotional or behavioral challenges for the child as they age.

-A 2019 studyTrusted Source indicates that high anxiety levels in mothers can increase the risk of attention deficit hyperactivity disorder (ADHD) in children.
+A 2019 study indicates that high anxiety levels in mothers can increase the risk of attention deficit hyperactivity disorder (ADHD) in children.
 Experiencing anxiety doesn’t mean your child will have ADHD, but it could increase the chances.

 Pregnancy anxiety symptoms
 Anxiety symptoms can vary.
 Symptoms can occur before, during, and after pregnancy.

-Anxiety symptomsTrusted Source vary, and you likely won’t experience all of them.
+Anxiety symptoms vary, and you likely won’t experience all of them.
 They include:

 feeling worried about your life most of the time frequent negative thoughts